ptran1203/traffic_sign_detection/README.md

 ## Method
 After taking a quick look at the dataset, we can see that there are many small signs.
 Which makes the model hard to detect them.
-One of the possible method in this scenario is Image Tiling [paper](https://openaccess.thecvf.com/content_CVPRW_2019/papers/UAVision/Unel_The_Power_of_Tiling_for_Small_Object_Detection_CVPRW_2019_paper.pdf)
+One of the possible methods in this scenario is [Image Tiling](https://openaccess.thecvf.com/content_CVPRW_2019/papers/UAVision/Unel_The_Power_of_Tiling_for_Small_Object_Detection_CVPRW_2019_paper.pdf)

-In detail, I will crop the image into few parts with some overlaps and predict on each part and the original image.
+In detail, I will crop the image into a few parts with some overlaps, predict each part and the original image.
 Then combine the result using non-max suppression.

 ### 1. Image cropping
 ![tiling](./images/tiling.png)